 GridMaker was created for exactly this sort of project!
 This tutorial has two approaches — use the one that fits the way you like to work:

-Approach 1: Specialized Divisions that closely fit the pattern
+Approach 1: Make a graph paper with Special Divisions that closely fit the pattern

 Before actually creating your grid, you must decide if you want to create a paper that